psvlance/raft-marketing-chat-bot-core/README.md

 ### General
 You should copy ./deployment/.env.example to ./deployment/.env and fill it with your data.
-You need to install kubectl, gcloud, terraform, docker, minikube
+You need to install kubectl, gcloud, terraform, docker, minikube You may set directory raft-marketing-chat-bot/src as Source directory in a PyCharm IDE

 ### Local
 You should use minikube for local development.
 Also, you need to use Elastic instance somewhere and fill .env variable